josegonzalez/minui-dreamcast-pak/README.md

 In addition to in-game saves, this pak supports a single save state.
 Save states are stored in `$SDCARD_PATH/.userdata/shared/DC-flycast`

+### Screenshots

+Screenshots are written to `/Screenshots` with a sanitized version of the rom name as the screenshot prefix.

 ### Debug Logging

 To enable debug logging, create a file named debug in `$SDCARD_PATH/.userdata/$PLATFORM/DC-flycast` folder.
 Logs will be written to the`$SDCARD_PATH/.userdata/$PLATFORM/logs/` folder.